An experimental scheme for determining the Berry phase in two-dimensional quantum materials with a flat band: Ballistic Transport and Berry Phase Detection

 \subsection{Schwinger Regime}

 Under a strong electric field,

 the $\alpha$-$\mathcal{T}_3$ lattice system is in the Schwinger regime.
 In this regime, electrons are excited from the lower band to the flat and upper bands via the Schwinger mechanism, where the electric field in the vacuum decays and loses energy due to the production of the electron-positron pairs.
 The transition probability to the flat or upper band is the same as the Landau-Zener transition probability, where the finite energy gap between the two avoided-crossing levels induces the nonadiabatic Landau-Zener transition driven by the electric field.
 In the general $\alpha$-$\mathcal{T}_3$ lattice or the corresponding continuum model, Landau-Zener transitions occur in the neighborhood of the Dirac points~\cite{Ye:2023} because the energy gap is comparable with that given by the magnitude of the electric field.
+After the Landau-Zener transition, the quantum states become superposition states between three levels~\cite{Ye:2023}, and the nonzero component of occupied probability in the flat band reveals the Landau-Zener transition from the lower band to the flat band.
+This transition leaves more holes in the lower band, thereby increasing the current.

-In the Schwinger regime, the electric current is dominated by the intraband transitions.
-The flat band also contributes to the intraband current even though its group velocity is zero, for the following reasons.
+Specifically, in the Schwinger regime, the electric current is dominated by the intraband transitions, including the flat band contribution.
+The flat band is defined as being dispersionless because it has zero group velocity for wave packets.
+This means that wave packets corresponding to the flat band are localized in real space.
+However, the flat band also contributes to the intraband current even though its group velocity is zero, for the following reasons.
 First, both electrons and holes contribute to the current.
 Second, the Landau-Zener transition from the lower to the flat band can create relatively more holes, giving rise to an extra current compared with the case without a flat band.
 As a result, the intraband current is proportional to the number of excited particles in both the flat and upper bands.

 Integrating the current $\langle\mathcal{J}_{x}\rangle^{\textnormal{intra}}_{\mathbf q}(t)$ over the whole momentum space gives